AdobeDocs/lightroom-partner-apis/docs/getting-started/04-upload-workflow.md

 <span style="color:red">TODO write about possible errors and expected partner side client behavior.</span>

-1. User doesn't have Lightroom account
+1. User has doesn't have Lightroom account.
+This can happen if the user has login for an adobe product different from lightroom.

+When a call is made to GET /{api_version}/accounts/00000000000000000000000000000000

+Expect a 404 response.

 2. User has lightroom account but no lightroom catalog.

+When the endpoint GET /{api_version}/accounts/00000000000000000000000000000000 is invoked, the entitlement section of the response json will be empty.

+Recommended

 3. API request received with bad API Key/Client id.